crfgxr/travel-compliance-agent/README.md

 _Tests automatically skip AI-dependent checks when OpenAI API key is not configured._

 ## 🔮 Possible Iterations

-The following improvements are planned to enhance the system's capabilities and production readiness:

 ### 🏗️ Architecture & Infrastructure